-Consolidated working capital, including the discontinued operation, was \$88.5 million at April 2, 2011, compared with \$79.0 million at January 1, 2011.
-Included in working capital are cash and cash equivalents of \$55.0 million and restricted cash of \$2.3 million at April 2, 2011, compared with cash and cash equivalents of \$61.8 million at January 1, 2011.
-At April 2, 2011, \$49.6 million of cash and cash equivalents were held by our foreign subsidiaries.
+Consolidated working capital, including the discontinued operation, was \$82.9 million at July 2, 2011, compared with \$79.0 million at January 1, 2011.
+Included in working capital are cash and cash equivalents of \$43.9 million and restricted cash of \$2.1 million at July 2, 2011, compared with cash and cash equivalents of \$61.8 million at January 1, 2011.
+At July 2, 2011, \$37.5 million of cash and cash equivalents were held by our foreign subsidiaries.

-First Quarter 2011
+First Six Months of 2011

-Our operating activities provided cash of \$0.4 million in the first quarter of 2011.
-We used cash of \$8.8 million to increase our inventories as we started manufacturing large stock-preparation systems scheduled for delivery later in the year.
-In addition, an increase in other current assets primarily due to prepayments to raw material suppliers in the first quarter of 2011 used cash of \$2.4 million.
-Partially offsetting these uses of cash was an increase in other current liabilities associated primarily with the receipt of customer deposits, which provided cash of \$2.8 million.
+Our operating activities provided cash of \$7.2 million in the first six months of 2011.
+An increase in other current liabilities primarily associated with the receipt of customer deposits provided cash of \$5.8 million in the first six months of 2011.
+An increase in inventories used cash of \$15.3 million in the first six months of 2011, as we are manufacturing large stock-preparation systems scheduled for delivery later in the year or in early 2012.
+In addition, in the first six months of 2011 an increase in unbilled contract costs and fees due to the timing of billings used cash of \$1.6 million and an increase in accounts receivable associated with increased revenues used cash of \$1.4 million.